nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	+ `ionViewDidLoad` - Handles an event that fires when the page completes loading.
 In this case, the function calls the `getLocalWeather` function to start the process of getting weather data for the device's current location.
 It uses capabilities of the **Platform** component to make sure it doesn't do anything until it's certain that the native application container and the Ionic framework have completed initialization.
 	+ `refreshPage` - Executes when the application user taps the **Refresh** button in the toolbar.
 Here, it refreshes the current weather data on the page.
 This function gets more responsibilities later.
 	+ `getLocalWeather` - Determines the device's current location (using the Cordova Geolocation plugin), then calls `showCurrent` to get the current weather data.
-	+ `showCurrent` - Displays the loading indicator, then calls the Weather provider to get weather data for the specified location (either a geolocation, or later, a Zip Code).
+	+ `showCurrent` - Displays the loading indicator, then calls the Weather provider to get weather data for the specified location (either a geolocation, or, later, a Zip Code).
 	+ `formatWeatherData` - The results the application gets from the Weather API differ depending on whether the application asks for current conditions or the forecast.
 We're not asking for forecast data (yet) but, but will later.
 This function builds a weather data object from the results and has special code that builds the appropriate object based on whether it's current conditions or a forecast.
 	+ `showAlert` - Displays an error dialog if anything breaks.